hannes-marais/innovation-algebra/README.md

 The best way to get a feeling for how IA can be used is the case studies.
 Recent case studies are at the top.

-* [NeuroPet/TalkToThem](casestudies/TalkToThem.md) - Development of crazy products in the human/animal communication space, also covers ethics of using IA in innovation.
+* [NeuroPet/TalkToThem](casestudies/TalkToThem.md) - Capability test of IA ability to develop ideas 'from zero' and optimize them.
+Creates a product in the human/animal communication space, also covers ethics of using IA in innovation.
 * [Sustainable Food packaging](casestudies/food-packaging.md) - Developing sustainable, biodegradable active food packaging with antibacterial and antioxidant properties using coaxial electrospinning technology to create core-shell structured nanofibers.
 Pushing IA to its limits and evaluating its own performance.
 Based on [Preparation of Fast-Dissolving Antibacterial and Antioxidant Nanofibers Based on Gelatin and Pullulan Using Coaxial Electrospinning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4443875)
 * [Business School Case Study Generation](casestudies/business-casestudy.md) - Development of a business case study for a medium sized business.
 * [FlexiRide Proposal](casestudies/flexiride.md) - Auto-selection of a common city-problem and developing a solution.
 Minimal user input.